Hypercubed/Epsilon-Prime/tutorial.md

 and on the map indicated on with an A.

 Notice that the movement cost and recharge rate are both lower.
-This unit can move one space every two turns using it's own power generation.
+This unit can move one space every two turns using its own power generation.

 However small units can also charge from larger units.
 Make the rover the active unit by clicking the A in the bot list...